+These Downtown Historic District Design Standards and Guidelines comprise regulations adopted pursuant to CBJ 01.60 and CBJ 49.75.220.
+They repeal and replace the existing Historic District Standards, 04 CB-JAC 080.010 - .090.
 In addition to the design objectives, standards and guidelines presented here, any improvements within the district must also comply with the zoning standards set forth in the Land Use Code.
-If a conflict is identified, the more restrictive standard or guideline shall apply.
+If a conflict is identified within these Historic District Regulations, the more restrictive standard or guideline shall apply.